GFF – A Unique Experience

 Festival Passes &

 To Festival, you can purchase a Festival Pass that provides you access to all screenings and special events depending on what pass you purchase.
-Festival pass sales go on sale in May!
+Purchase your pass here!

 Pass holders can reserve tickets to screenings once individual tickets go on sale to guarantee their seat at screenings.
 Pass holders can also use their pass in the rush seating line to see screenings they haven’t pre-reserved tickets for.